ADI-Labs/calendar/README.md

 Calendar is a project to provide easy access to campus events at a centralized location.

 ## Development Setup
-Please be sure to fork this repository to your own repository before beginning any work.

 We use [vagrant](http://www.vagrantup.com/) to run our server.
 First [install vagrant](https://www.vagrantup.com/downloads.html)